Stage 3 Barnes Bridge to Baker Street 10.7 Miles

 Go past white bollards and continue ahead along Duchess of Bedford Walk and cross Campden Hill Road.
 Go ahead along Holland Street and continue until junction with Kensington Church Street.
 Cross road at traffic lights and go ahead along York House Place and continue in same direction to enter Kensington Gardens (6 miles).

 Go ahead and just past elaborate golden gate turn left to enter Kensington Palace passing statue of King William III on left.
 Continue to pass visitor entrance and café on left.
-Turn right to go up steps and turn left passing Sunken Garden on right and continue to reach Orangery Restaurant.
+Turn right to go up steps and turn left passing Sunken Garden (now containing statue of Diana) on right and continue to reach Orangery Restaurant.
 Turn right to exit Kensington Palace.

 Go ahead and at junction turn left along Broad Walk to eventually reach entrance to Diana Princess of Wales Memorial Playground on left.
 There is also a cafe, and the famous Elfin Oak (a sculpture made from the hollow trunk of an oak tree that is carved with figures of fairies, elves and animals).
 Walk clockwise around the outside of the playground, noticing in particular its centrepiece the popular pirate ship, and return to Broad Walk.
 Take path on half right and continue over series of cross tracks to t-junction.
 Turn right across grass to reach Round Pond.